Mannix67/Bryan-Mannix-Projects/README.md

 ![Screenshot (112)](https://user-images.githubusercontent.com/84920516/124483502-51b21d80-dda2-11eb-989c-43661f9e009b.png)

-#I then went about cleaning the data
+#I then went about cleaning the data.
+I first looked to see if there was data missing and found that there wasn't.
+I then changed the data type for budget and gross
+to make it look better while also sorting the columbns.I also dropped any duplicates.
+Now the data was ready to plot on a graph.